Subscribie/subscribie/README.md

 [![Gitter](https://badges.gitter.im/Subscribie/community.svg)](https://gitter.im/Subscribie/community)

 # Subscribie  - Collect recurring payments easily

+**Subscribie** helps you automatically collect money from your customers, clients and members, without the hassle of manual payments.
+Save time by having people signup themselves, and easily track payments.

+You don't need to be technical, and can integrate it with your existing business by [creating your account](https://subscribie.co.uk/).

 - [Features](#features)
 - [Demo & Hosting](#demo--hosting)